omgitstom/stealthisrepo/factpack.md

 ### Customer Success

+*Strong customer success processes enhance retention and satisfaction.*

 - What is the process for onboarding new customers?
+- How long does it take to onboard new customers?
 - What post-implementation support is provided?
 - How do customers access support and documentation?
 - What training and educational resources are available?
+- What is the segment's current customer sentiment (NPS/CSAT/etc)?

 ## Organizational Structure

 ### Company Organization

+*A clear organizational structure facilitates efficiency and communication.*

 - How is the organization structured?
 - What are the different departments and their roles?
-- Who are the key leaders and experts within the company?
+- Who are the key leaders and experts within the company that I should have regular contact with?